 and Ellen apparently had at least eight children together, a likely explanation for

 that would be that Joseph and Ellen were not both Catholics and

 union was not recognized by the Catholic church.
 Mackey (or other

 Anglicized versions of the Irish MacAodha: McCee, McCay etc.) is an old

 Irish Catholic name, so if one of them

 John, George, Charles, Thomas, Margaret, Rose, Ann and Catherine

 We don't know if he meant that to represent the actual birth order or if he just started the list with his ancestor, John, and then added John's brothers and sisters.
-If they are not in birth order then John could have been a few years younger than George.
-We have John's baptism in 1790 so George could have been born about 1785 and so would have been old enough to have been the George Bowles who baptized a son at Gortnahoe RC church in Dec.
-1807.

 The next in the list, Thomas, doesn't seem to have left any trace.